 In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the District's progress in funding its pension and other post-employment benefit obligations.
-Required supplementary information is located on page 16 of this report.
-In addition, the District has elected to present Government Code 66013 Capacity Fee Report on restricted fees as additional information.
+Required supplementary information is located on pages 47 to 50 of this report.
+In addition, the District has elected to present Government Code 66013 Capacity Fee Report on restricted fees as additional information on page 52.